yazanalqasem/iPass2.0NativeiOS/README.md

 ### Add NFC Compatibility
 - Near Field Communication Tag Reading
 -----
-### Initialize Database
-To start the process user need to download the database. iPass sdk supports two type of database systems.

- - Pre-packaged Database
- - Dynamic Database

-### Pre-packaged Database:
- This type of database is bundled within the SDK itself.
-It is a pre-configured and read-only database that comes as part of the app's installation package.
-Since the database is local to the app, querying this database is generally faster, as it does not involve network latency.
-This is a custom database designed to meet specific requirements.
-If you need a custom database tailored to your needs, you can request one by contacting our support team at info@ipass-mena.com.

- ### Dynamic Database:
- This type of database is not included in the initial app package but is instead downloaded from a remote server when the app is launched or when certain conditions are met.
-The server-side database can be updated independently of the app, allowing for more dynamic content and real-time data management.
-In this database downloading time depends on the internet speed.

- ----

   ### Before using the SDK, you need to set up the delegate to receive callbacks

 ```ruby